Celeekeybor/Celeekeybor/README.md

 A Software Engineer
 ------------------------------
-Passionate about backend development with Django, RESTful APIs and SQL databases.
+Passionate about backend development with Django, RESTful APIs, Node.js, Express.js and SQL databases.
 A proactive learner and a great team player ready to build impactful solutions in a product-paced environment, open to contribute to any interesting projects you have!

 * 🌍  I'm based in Nairobi, Kenya
 * ✉️  You can contact me at [celestinbor02@gmail.com](mailto:celestinbor02@gmail.com )